Peter-Fy/CFMAD/README.md

 # CFMAD

-The implement of our paper "[Counterfactual Debating with Preset Stances for Hallucination Elimination of LLMs](https://arxiv.org/abs/2406.11514)" (COLING 2025).
+The implementation of our paper "[Counterfactual Debating with Preset Stances for Hallucination Elimination of LLMs](https://arxiv.org/abs/2406.11514)" (COLING 2025).

 ## Introduction